 After spending Golden Week on the beaches of northern Ibaraki Prefecture, little Kaiju and I made our second visit to the resort town of Hayama in Kanagawa Prefecture.
+On our first visit, we had a photoshoot at Isshiki Kaigan beach.
 This time around we were able to experience posh Hayama on a budget with the Hayama Excursion Ticket.

 Hayama isn’t your “ordinary” beach resort.
 It’s where wealthy families, established celebrities, and even the Imperial family come when they want to get away from it all.
 If you’re looking for a family-friendly beach getaway, this is the place to be!